coupa-ops/rightscale_cookbooks/cookbooks/sys_dns/README.md

 ## REQUIREMENTS:

 * An account with the desired DNS service provider.
-* DNS A record’s created external to this cookbook.
+* DNS A records created external to this cookbook.

 ## COOKBOOKS DEPENDENCIES: